Harvey Sid Fisher: Songwriter and singer

 Fisher concurrently worked as a model, and musical performer.
 He made his first recording in the late 80s.
 He wrote the material for Astrology Songs from 1986 to 1987, which features songs about each of the twelve Astrological signs.
-Fisher was able to self-finance the recording of the album from the royalties he received from appearing in Lincoln Continental TV commercial.
+Fisher was able to self-finance the recording of the album from the royalties he received from appearing in a Lincoln Continental TV commercial.
 Astrology Songs eventually got a proper release in 1993 on Amarillo Records.

 Fisher's subsequent releases included the song "Mommy" which appeared on Nardwuar the Human Serviette Presents: Skookum Chief Powered Teenage Zit Rock Angst (Compilation) on NardWuar Records in 1995, the "Party Hard" 7" on TPOS records in 1997, the live version of “Those Girls” on Prayer Is The Answer (Cassette release compilation) on Temple Of Be Saint 777 records in 1998, the “F-Word!” song on Transmission One: Tea At The Palaz Of Hoon (Compilation) on Cosmodemonic Telegraph records in 2000, “I Want Sex” on Dr. Demento's Basement Tapes No. 10 (Unofficial CD Compilation) in 2002, and "Filled With Love" on the Dennis The Menace Buttflaps (CDr Compilation) on 777 Was 666 records in 2004.

 In 2001, Fisher collaborated with the Chicago-based band, Cheer-Accident in covering "Those 52 Girls" for the B-52s tribute album Wigs on Fire! on Nihilist Records.
 Cheer-Accident also serves as an occasional back-up band for Fisher.